-Thin capitalisation: practical guidance: introduction: referrals to Business International
+Thin capitalisation: practical guidance: introduction: referrals to Business, Assets & International

-Business International no longer sets monetary limits triggering mandatory referral of potential thin capitalisation cases, except in private equity cases, where the team will retain an interest in deals of £1bn or more.
+Business, Assets & International (BAI) no longer sets monetary limits triggering mandatory referral of potential thin capitalisation cases, except in private equity cases, where the team will retain an interest in deals of £1bn or more.
 Referral is more a matter of common sense and working within the transfer pricing governance framework

-Business International is likely to take an interest where significant sums and complex issues coincide, and some of the “issues” which might still prompt contact with the team are set out below.
-It is vital that the Transfer Pricing Team at Business International is consulted as soon as there is any prospect of litigation on a transfer pricing issue, since litigation will require Business International endorsement and input.
+BAI is likely to take an interest where significant sums and complex issues coincide, and some of the “issues” which might still prompt contact with the team are set out below.
+It is vital that the Transfer Pricing Team at BAI is consulted as soon as there is any prospect of litigation on a transfer pricing issue, since litigation will require BAI endorsement and input.

-It is important that Business International maintains a level of direct involvement in a range of cases in order to maintain contact with current trends and novel challenges, to provide useful practical support, and ensure consistency and good practice.
+It is important that BAI maintains a level of direct involvement in a range of cases in order to maintain contact with current trends and novel challenges, to provide useful practical support, and ensure consistency and good practice.

-The following are of particular interest to Business International and other specialists:
+The following are of particular interest to Business, Assets & International and other specialists:

 Thinning out - using a group restructuring to increase significantly the proportion of debt to equity in a UK group, whilst the commercial activities remain largely the same.
 This is classically achieved through the setting up of a new UK parent company which then uses a high proportion of intra-group debt to acquire the “old” UK group, plus perhaps a couple of overseas group companies not already held by the UK.
 This issue may also give rise to unallowable purpose arguments, under CTA09/S441-442 (see below).

 Upstream loans - where UK-based companies receive loans rather than dividends from overseas subsidiary companies in order to thin out the UK tax base.
-The CFC guidance at INTM256860 requires that such cases be reported to the Outward Investment Team.
+The CFC guidance at INTM256860 requires that such cases be reported to the Base Protection Policy Team.